Logo

 Polenta Pizza Crust

-Polenta pizza crust offers a gluten-free and slightly crunchy alternative to traditional dough, with its base made from finely ground cornmeal.
-To make a vegan polenta crust, simply cook the cornmeal with water until it thickens, then spread it out on a baking sheet to cool and firm up.
-Once cooled, the polenta can be topped with your favorite pizza toppings and baked until golden and crispy.
-The result is a rustic and flavorful crust that pairs well with a variety of toppings, from roasted vegetables to savory sauces.
-Plus, polenta is naturally gluten-free and rich in fiber, making it a nutritious choice for those with dietary restrictions.
+Polenta pizza crust is a gluten-free option with a slightly crunchy texture and a base from finely ground cornmeal.
+To make a vegan polenta crust, cook the cornmeal with water until thickened, spread it on a baking sheet to cool and firm up, and when cooled, top it off with your favorite pizza topping and bake until golden brown and crispy.
+The resulting crust is rustic and savory, a perfect base for a wide variety of toppings, from roasted vegetables to savory sauces.
+In addition, polenta does not contain gluten and it is full of fiber and is, therefore, appropriate for people with special diets.

 Buckwheat Pizza Dough